zhenjiao/openlocTest/loc/de/articles/cloud-services-php-how-to-use-service-management.md

 	$serviceManagementRestProxy = ServicesBuilder::getInstance()->createServiceManagementService($conn_string);

-In the example above, `$serviceManagementRestProxy` is a [ServiceManagementRestProxy] Objekt.
-Die **ServiceManagementRestProxy** class is the primary class used to manage Azure services.
+In the example above, `$serviceManagementRestProxy` is a [ServiceManagementRestProxy] object.
+The **ServiceManagementRestProxy** class is the primary class used to manage Azure services.

 ## How to: List Available Locations